cedx/akismet.js/docs/usage/submit_ham.md

 ### **comment**: Comment
 The user's `Comment` to be submitted, incorrectly classified as spam.

+!!! note
-> Ideally, it should be the same object as the one passed to the original [comment check](check_comment.md) API call.
+    Ideally, it should be the same object as the one passed to the original [comment check](check_comment.md) API call.

 ## Return value
 A `Promise` that resolves when the given `Comment` has been submitted.